-3.1.1 Member States and other duly authorized entities registered with a study group or its relevant group should submit their contributions to current studies via electronic means in accordance with guidance from the Director of TSB (see ITU-T Recommendation A.2, clause 2).

-3.1.1 bis Chairmen and vice-chairmen of study groups and working parties may at any time submit inputs as temporary documents, including, in particular, proposals likely to accelerate the debates; see 3.3 for submission and processing of temporary documents.

-3.1.2 These contributions shall contain comments or results of experiments and proposals designed to further the studies to which they relate.

-3.1.3 Contributors are reminded, when submitting contributions, that early disclosure of patent information is desired, as contained in the statement on ITU-T patent policy (available at the ITU-T website).
-Patent declarations should be made using the "Patent Statement and Licensing Declaration" forms available at the ITU-T website.
+- 3.1.1 Member States and other duly authorized entities registered with a study group or its relevant group should submit their contributions to current studies via electronic means, in accordance with guidance from the Director of TSB (see Recommendation ITU-T A.2, clause 2). - 3.1.1 bis Chairmen and vice-chairmen of study groups and working parties may at any time submit inputs as temporary documents, including, in particular, proposals likely to accelerate the debates; see clause 3.3 for submission and processing of temporary documents. - 3.1.2 These contributions shall contain comments or results of experiments and proposals designed to further the studies to which they relate. - 3.1.3 Contributors are reminded, when submitting contributions, that early disclosure of patent information is desired, as contained in the statement on Common Patent Policy for ITU-T/ITU-R/ISO/IEC (available at the ITU-T website).
+Patent declarations are to be made using the "Patent Statement and Licensing Declaration Form for ITU-T/ITU-R Recommendation | ISO/IEC Deliverable" available at the ITU-T website.
 See also clause 3.1.4 below.

 3.1.4 General Patent Statement and Licensing Declaration: Any ITU Member State or ITU-T Sector Member or Associate may submit a general patent statement and licensing declaration using the form available at the ITU-T website.
 The purpose of this form is to give patent holders the voluntary option of making a general licensing declaration relative to patented material contained in any of their contributions.
-Specifically, the licensing declaration declares the willingness to license in case part(s) or all of any proposals contained in contributions submitted by the organization are included in ITU-T Recommendation(s) and the included part(s) contain items that have been patented or for which patent applications have been filed and whose use would be required to implement ITU-T Recommendation(s).
+Specifically, the submitter of the licensing declaration declares its willingness to license, in case part(s) or all of any proposals contained in contributions submitted by the organization are included in ITU-T Recommendation(s) and the included part(s) contain items that have been patented or for which patent applications have been filed and whose use would be required to implement ITU-T Recommendation(s).

-The general patent statement and licensing declaration is not a replacement for the individual (per Recommendation) patent statement and licensing declaration (see 9.3.8 of Resolution 1) but is expected to improve responsiveness and early disclosure of the patent holder's compliance with the ITU-T patent policy.
+The general patent statement and licensing declaration is not a replacement for the individual (per Recommendation) patent statement and licensing declaration but is expected to improve responsiveness and early disclosure of the patent holder's compliance with the Common Patent Policy for ITU-T/ITU-R/ISO/IEC.